steadylearner/Steadylearner/post/rust- Start your Chat App with Rust.md

 ```

 They are to serve routes and init your app with them.

 The important part here will be **static_files** and **ws_rs**.

-When you see the source code for static_routes first.
+When you see the source code for static_routes first,

 ```rust
 use std::path::{Path, PathBuf};